ucsb-cs111/w20/_info/02_policy.md

 you to turn in your actual .ipynb Jupyter notebook file through the CSIL "turnin" command in addition to using GradeScope; watch the Piazza page for details for each particular homework assignment.
-(As of hw02, you don't have to do this yet.)

 1. A description in English of what you did and how.
 Try to be brief but clear.
 If we can't understand what you did, you will lose points;